-At home or in the nation’s capital, JDRF Advocates are the voice for type 1 diabetes research.
+At home or in the nation’s capital, JDRF Advocates speak with One Voice for type 1 diabetes research.

-Promise campaigns begin in the summer of each odd-numbered year, and with each subsequent year, we grow the program to new heights.
+Promise campaigns begin every other summer, and with each subsequent year, we grow the program to new heights.
 In fact, in 2013 we set a new record with more than 400 Promise meetings!

-New Member Outreach Initiative (NMOI) is an extension of the Promise to Remember Me campaign focused on introducing new Members of Congress to JDRF, educating on the impact of T1D, and sharing ways in which new legislators can help advance T1D research in Washington.
-NMOI is held as each new Congress is seated in January of odd-numbered years.
+JDRF New Member Outreach Initiative (NMOI) is an extension of the Promise to Remember Me campaign focused on introducing newly-elected Members of Congress to JDRF, educating on the impact of T1D and sharing ways in which new legislators can help advance T1D research in Washington.
+NMOI is held as each new Congress is seated in January following an election cycle.

-To reach a world without T1D, we must first cover the U.S. map, meet with every lawmaker, and ask each one to promise to remember us when they vote on legislation that will improve lives and lead to a cure for people with T1D, as well as for their families, friends, and loved ones.
+To reach a world without T1D, we must first cover the U.S. map, meet with every national lawmaker, and ask each one to ‘promise to remember us’ when they vote on legislation that will improve lives and lead to a cure for people with T1D, as well as for their families, friends, and loved ones.